lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## Hive Metastore Commands
 {: #chapterHiveCatalog}

 The following commands allows users to catalog their metadata in a Hive Metastore provided by SQL Query.
 Having the tables, columns and partitions defined in the catalog allows to use simple table names in the SQL select statements.
-Each instance of SQL Query has its own Hive Metastore.
+Each instance of {{site.data.keyword.sqlquery_full}} has its own Hive Metastore.

 ### Create Table
 <!--include-svg src="./svgfiles/createTable.svg" target="./diagrams/createTable.svg" alt="syntax diagram for a create table" layout="@break@" -->

 Create a table definition in the Hive Metastore based on the objects in the specified {{site.data.keyword.cos_short}} location.
-If a table with the same name already exists in this instance of SQL Query an error is returned.
+If a table with the same name already exists in this instance of {{site.data.keyword.sqlquery_full}} an error is returned.
 In case the *IF NOT EXISTS* clause is specified the statement does not return an error.
 The *LOCATION* option is mandatary.
 Ensure that the specified column definition and the partitioning does match to the objects stored in {{site.data.keyword.cos_short}}.
 For CSV objects the option *(header='true')* has to be set if a header line is existing in the data objects in the referenced location.